cathcal/SeizurePrediction/README.md

 Notes:

-- The Wavelet Toolbox and the Statistics and Machine Learning Toolbox are needed in order to run this program
+- The "Wavelet Toolbox" and the "Statistics and Machine Learning Toolbox" are needed in order to run this program

 - The program was not designed to check errors for incorrect user inputs.
 If an invalid value is typed in, the program will fail and exit

 1) Download the data from: https://www.kaggle.com/c/melbourne-university-seizure-prediction/data
+  For a quick test, download train_1.zip and test_1_new.zip
 2) Load the data, EEG_SVM.m, eeg_read_svm.m, feature_matrix.m into the current path for MATLAB
 3) Run EEG_SVM:
   A) Type the patient number (1, 2 or 3)